Vendel Period: Background

 The Germanic Iron Age is divided into the Early Germanic Iron Age (EGIA) and the Late Germanic Iron Age (LGIA).
-It is particularly for Sweden that the late Germanic iron age spanning between 550–800 is called the Vendel era.
+It is particularly for Sweden that the late Germanic iron age spanning between 550 and 800 is called the Vendel era.
 In Norway it is more common to refer to the period as the Merovingian Age, while the Danish refer to it as the Younger Germanic Iron Age.

 The late Germanic Iron Age begins with the fall of the Western Roman Empire and the rise of the Gothic kingdoms in Europe, later replaced by the Franks, the Lombards and the Avar Khaganate.
 After the Western Roman Empire fell, gold became scarce and Scandinavians began to make objects of gilded bronze, with decorative figures of interlacing animals.
 During the early Germanic Iron Age, decorations tended to be representational; the animal figures were drawn in more basic forms.
 In the later Germanic Iron Age, artistic styles became more abstract, symbolic, and intricate, including figures with interlaced shapes and limbs.

 The upheaval in Europe appears to have lessened somewhat due to the gradual cessation of the Gothic Wars.
 Emperor Justinian's Eternal Peace (532) with the Shahanshah Khosrau I of Iran as well as the Byzantine reconquest of the Italian peninsula with the capitulation of the Goths south of the Po river (555), the completion of the Byzantine reconquest (562) may be seen in context of what has been described as the Vendel period.
 The Merovingians have united the Gaulish Romans and the Belgae.
 The Franks establishing the Merovingan dynasty as "Kings of the Franks" (since 509).

 In Uppland, in what today is the east-central part of Sweden, Old Uppsala was probably the centre of religious and political life.
 It had both a well-known sacred grove and great Royal Mounds.